-The penalties and risks associated with the implementation of the transaction before clearance are the same as for not filing at all (see 2.2 Failure to Notify), although, in practice, pre-clearance closing may receive more favourable treatment from the authority and involve less severe sanctions – in particular, a lower fine (compared to not filing at all and being caught).
+The penalties and risks associated with the implementation of the transaction before clearance are the same as for not filing at all (see 2.2 Failure to Notify), although, in practice, pre-clearance closing may receive more favourable treatment from the AMC and involve less severe sanctions – in particular, a lower fine (compared to not filing at all and being caught).

 Fines have been imposed for pre-clearance closing in a number of cases, including foreign-to-foreign transactions.
 In most cases they were below EUR10,000.
-The highest known fine for pre-clearance closing amounted to approximately EUR100,000 – it was imposed in the local transaction and the fact of closing was discovered during Phase II review.
+The highest known fine for pre-clearance closing amounted to approximately EUR100,000 – it was imposed in a local transaction and the fact of closing was discovered during Phase II review.

 Information regarding such penalties (the amount of the imposed fine, the identity of the parties, and the non-confidential version of the decision) is published by the AMC on its website.

 The requirement to suspend a notifiable transaction applies globally.
 There is no possibility to seek a waiver or derogation from this rule.